topkecleon/telegram-bot-bash/examples/README.md

 Background jobs are an easy way to provide sceduled messages or alerts if something happens.
 **notify.sh** is a simple example on how to send a message every x seonds, e.g. current time.

-**background-scripts** contains a more useful example on how to start and stop different scripts plus some example backgound scripts.
+**background-scripts** contains a more useful example on how to start and stop different scripts plus some example background scripts.

 ```
-    mycommands.sh - /run_xxx and /kill-xxx wil start any script named run_xxx.sh
+    mycommands.sh - /run_xxx and /kill-xxx will start any script named run_xxx.sh

     run_diskusage.sh - shows disk usage every 100 seconds
     run_filename.sh	- shown the name of new files in a named dir